 Appointments are preferred, but walk-ins are accepted.
 Waiting times for walk-ins may be prolonged as appointments take precedence.

-Our Great Bridge hospital is currently appointments only; as we only have one doctor present per shift.
+Our Great Bridge & Lynnhaven hospitals are currently appointments only; as we do not have a dedicated walk-in/ emergency doctor at these locations.

 3. What forms of payment do you accept?

-Cash, Check, Mastercard, Visa, Discover, and Care Credit.
+Cash, Check, American Express, Mastercard, Visa, Discover, and Care Credit.

 4. Can I make payments?